 - If a potential vendor or customer sends you a one way agreement, send it right back and ask for their mutual version.
 There are some circumstances where a one way confidentiality agreement is appropriate (e.g. particularly where agreeing to keep another party’s information confidential could present potential issues for future items on your own product roadmap), but the beauty of the mutual version is that mutual agreements tend to be fair and reasonable because you don’t know which side of the fence you will be on when something goes wrong – the Discloser or the Recipient.
 Right off the bat, this will eliminate markups and negotiations.

 - 2. Definition of Confidential Information.

 - Sometimes you see language that requires the Discloser to mark their information as “Confidential” in order for that information to be given confidential treatment.
 Let’s be real.
 Who is policing this on the Discloser’s side?
 No one.
-So make sure the definition of Confidential Information is broad enough to include all information that is disclosed, or at the very least, information that a reasonable person would consider to be confidential.
+So, particularly if you are the Dicsloser, make sure the definition of Confidential Information is broad enough to include all information that is disclosed, or at the very least, information that a reasonable person would consider to be confidential.
 Yes, you are punting the issue a bit, but building in this concept should be non-controversial.

 - 3. Confidentiality Obligation.